Ryan D. Gleason

 Biography

-Mr. Gleason received his Master of Laws, with distinction, in Advocacy from Stetson University College of Law.
-He received his Juris Doctor from Villanova University Charles Widger School of Law.
-While at Villanova, he served as legal intern for the Delaware County District Attorney’s Office and the Honorable Stephen J. McEwen, Jr., Senior Judge for the Superior Court of Pennsylvania.
-Mr. Gleason received his Bachelor of Arts degree in Political Science, magna cum laude, from Susquehanna University.
-While at Susquehanna, he was awarded the Gene R. Urey memorial scholarship for excellence in constitutional law and the Blair L. Heaton Award for outstanding male student-athlete.
-He was an NCAA Division III All-American in Cross Country and later inducted into Susquehanna’s Sports Hall of Fame.
+Mr. Gleason received his Juris Doctor from Villanova University Charles Widger School of Law.
+While at Villanova, he served as legal intern for the Delaware County District Attorney’s Office and the Honorable Stephen J. McEwen, Jr., Superior Court of Pennsylvania.
+He received his Master of Laws, with distinction, in Advocacy from Stetson University College of Law.
+Mr. Gleason graduated, magna cum laude, from Susquehanna University with a Bachelor of Arts degree in Political Science.
+At Susquehanna, he was awarded the Gene M. Urey memorial scholarship for excellence in constitutional law and continues to serve as a student-mentor for the scholarship’s competition.
+Mr. Gleason was also a four-year member of the Cross Country and Track teams and named outstanding male senior student-athlete after earning NCAA All-American honors in Cross County.

 Mr. Gleason is licensed to practice law in the Commonwealth of Pennsylvania, the Supreme Court of the United States and the United States District Court for the Western District of Pennsylvania.